Positive Sides of Negative Reviews

 So, what’s the real deal with negative reviews?
 Let’s find out.

-Let’s make things clear – having only negative results is not good for your company.
-You’ll probably rapidly end up out of business.
+Let’s make things clear – having only negative reviews is not good for your company.
+You’ll probably end up out of business rapidly.

-However, there are good reviews that reduce sales.
+However, there is a type of good reviews that reduce sales.
 A review “Best camera!” reduces sales by 0.2% What the heck, you might ask?

 Moreover, phrases like “good packaging” make it seem like there was nothing else positive about the transaction.
 One sentence reviews result in 0.56% drop in sales for regular sellers, and -2.93% for aaa+++ sellers.
 Yikes!